A shared vision for the future of Cambridge

 Street Team: Shameen Akhtar, Alice Armstrong, Sourav Biswas, Sean Connelly, Oliver Julian Curtis, Leandro Couto de Almeida, Clara Fraden, Aubrey Germ, Marco Gorini, Emma Freeman Goode, Allison Green, Carolyn Grossman, Anna Katinka Hakuta, Elan Horn, Miriam Keller, Elliot Kilham, Elaine Kim, Theodore Krolik, Sarah Leisten, Christoper Liao, Megan Mahala, Cara Mitchell, Paige Peltzer, Demir Purisic, Alex Rawding, Anne Ryan, Raquel Saenz, Jill Schmidt, David Schoen, Hanna Schutt, Timothy Shugrue, Chella Strong, Jason Torrey, Janice Tung, Annie White, Eric Williams

-Envision Cambridge is an ongoing three-year public process with the City of Cambridge, MA to develop a comprehensive plan for a livable, sustainable, and equitable city.
-By gathering and synthesizing inputs from those who live, work, study, and play in Cambridge, Interboro plays a vital role in developing a shared vision for the city’s future.
+Envision Cambridge was a three-year public process with the City of Cambridge, MA to develop a comprehensive plan for a livable, sustainable, and equitable city.
+Interboro played a vital role in developing a shared vision for the city’s future by gathering and synthesizing inputs from those who live, work, study, and play in Cambridge.
 The Envision Cambridge plan includes recommendations on a broad range of topics such as housing, mobility, economic opportunity, urban form, and climate and the environment.

 It can be a challenge to solicit input from people who don’t have the time or the inclination to attend a formal public meeting.
 For Envision Cambridge, Interboro developed a variety of tools to make it fun, quick, and easy for people to participate in comprehensive city planning processes.
-The Envision Cambridge Newspaper is a quarterly publication that explains current planning initiatives in clear and relatable ways, and portray Cambridge residents’ aspirations in a unique, fun, and engaging format.
-The features highlight lesser-known aspects of Cambridge while shedding light on under-represented communities.
-The newspaper is distributed across the city and complements Interboro’s other outreach efforts—including models, panels, and meetings— forming an important link between community aspirations and the agenda for the citywide plan.
+Our engagement tools included:

 Mobile Engagement Station